maryammurtazamughal/ITSOLERA/README.md

-# ITSOLERA Internship Projects
+# COMPUTER VISION

-Welcome to the ITSOLERA Internship repository!
+Welcome to the COMPUTER VISION repository!
 This directory contains multiple projects developed during the internship.
 As the Team Lead of the Computer Vision Team, I am excited to present these projects, which demonstrate the latest advancements and innovative solutions in our field.
 Each project reflects our dedication to exploring and implementing cutting-edge technologies in computer vision and machine learning.

 ## OVERVIEW